EXPLAINER: Was officer’s knee on Floyd’s neck authorized?

 “The officer on top was shimmying to actually get the final choke in,” Williams told jurors.

-The police chief told testified Monday he believed Chauvin was attempting a conscious neck retraint but held it far longer than department policy allowed.
+The police chief testified Monday he believed Chauvin was attempting a conscious neck retraint but held it far longer than department policy allowed.

 HOW MUCH PRESSURE WAS CHAUVIN APPLYING?